lucianpls/QB3/performance/performance.md

 ### Compressed size
 The following graph shows the size of the compressed images relative to the raw size, for the various QB3 settings.
-QB3 modes include FAST, BASE and BEST.
+QB3 modes include FAST, BASE and BEST, in the order of increasing compression and time.
 In addition to the default R-G, G, B-G band filter, cqb3 can try all the possible RGB band combinations and pick the one that results in the smallest file.
-This option was applied in combination with the best mode, resulting in the smallest file size achievable with QB3 only.
-The compression in BEST plus band mix mode is better or equal to the BEST mode, which is better or equal to the BASE mode, which is better or equal to the FAST mode.
-It is possible to apply an external post processing step with DEFLATE or ZSTD to the QB3 compressed image, which frequently reduces the file size even further.
-This second step has a larger impact for synthetic, computer generated images, which benefit from the reduction of repeated sequences, which are not taken advantage of in the QB3 compression.
+This option was applied in combination with the best mode, which results in the smallest file size achievable with QB3 only.
+It is possible to apply DEFLATE or ZSTD to the QB3 compressed image as a post-processing step, which frequently reduces the file size even further.
+This second step has a larger impact for synthetic, computer generated images which benefit from the reduction of identical input sequences.

 ![Size of compressed images](CID22_QB3vsPNG.svg)